The Difference Between Digital Marketing & Traditional Advertising

 Data-driven

 When purchasing an ad spot on radio or TV, you aren’t given much more information than the number of listeners in that market (maybe a profile of the average listener, if you’re lucky).
-With digital marketing, targeting features for campaigns are unmatched by traditional advertising.
-In a social media campaign, you can create a whole custom audience of people to reach or create an audience solely of people who have already visited your website.
+In digital marketing, targeting features for campaigns are unmatched by those of traditional advertising.
+In a social media campaign, you can create a custom audience of people to reach or create an audience of people who have already visited your website.

 When marketing on search engines like Google, you can target people who are searching for exactly what your business is offering!
-Digital marketing takes out the guesswork by providing in-depth analytics and metrics about your audience and your marketing efforts.
+Digital marketing removes the guesswork by providing in-depth analytics and metrics on your audience and marketing efforts.

 Is digital marketing better than traditional advertising?